Authors: Marcel Matiuti ((Banat’s University of Agricultural Sciences and Veterinary Medicine,

 The concept of Eco-bioeconomy

 Bio-economy, a concept elaborated and promoted by Nicholas Georgescu-Roegen (1906-1994) resulted in a theory which represents a revolutionary way inside economic concepts.
 Contrary to the previous way of thinking, theory of bioeconomy placed the industrial revolution and technical progress on one side and live world evolution and ecology on the other side.
-Such way N. Georgescu- Roegen, the economist with Romanian origins, got a decisive clarification with clear connotations in contemporary political economy.10
+Such way N. Georgescu- Roegen, the economist with Romanian origins, got a decisive clarification with clear connotations in contemporary political economy. ((Bogdan A. T. and col., 2009))

 The Green power is amplified by biodiversity.
 It is obvious that a sustainable economy of the future has to become a bio-economy, adapted to the rural area and based on a large biodiversity that will create first of all an opportunity for more producers of primary organic synthesis and further on for a longer line of consumers up to the final state of dead organic matter that must be mineralized.
 In this context, Nicolas Georgescu-Roeger’s worldwide-known bioeconomics paradigm of improving the agricultural efficiency becomes most topical, particularly as mankind’s limited natural resources are being depleted.